Cause of Insomnia

 There is not one cause of Insomnia, but many.
 Any of the following

-factors can be a cause for insomnia:
+factors can be a factor:

-Medical conditions that cause insomnia -- alcohol withdrawal, asthma or
+Medical conditions that cause insomnia: alcohol withdrawal, asthma or

 lung disease, chronic pain,